-It is best that the same adults stay on a specific activity for all the rotations, to ensure consistency and that the children get the most from the activities.
+It is best that the same adults stay on non-instructor-led activities for all the rotations, to ensure consistency and that the children get the most from those activities.
 We generally induct teachers into self-led activities at the orientation visit and send you all the instructions, SOP's & RAMS, so you can facilitate the activity safely with great learning outcomes.